⏰ Order before 2pm for same-day Melbourne dispatch • 🚚 Free shipping over $80

 • Widely sold as a food ingredient; quality and dose still matter

 Nutrient profile (typical leaf powder): vitamins A, C, E, calcium, iron, potassium, plant protein, and antioxidants such as quercetin.
-For daily use and taste tips, see our daily use guide and Australian moringa pillar guide.
+For daily use and taste tips, see our daily use guide and what moringa does for your body.

-Clickbait headlines (“Australian company fined over moringa”) were misread as “moringa is banned.”
-Reality: moringa remains legal; compliant brands can keep selling.
+Clickbait (“company fined over moringa”) is often misread as “moringa is banned.”
+Reality: moringa remains legal; advertising must stay in the food-supplement lane.

 How to buy safe, legal moringa in Australia